 The master’s in cell and molecular biology at Florida Tech is part of the interdisciplinary Biological Sciences graduate program.
 Through a better understanding of human processes and the world around us, graduate students and professors develop medical and environmental technologies for solutions that improve the lives of people and the habitats around the world.

-Participating professors from the biology, chemistry, education and disciplinary science and mathematical sciences departments combine to create a dynamic program that provides a deeper understanding of molecular functions in order to help detect, prevent and cure diseases.
+Participating professors from the biology, chemistry, and mathematical sciences departments combine to create a dynamic program that provides a deeper understanding of molecular functions to help detect, prevent, and cure diseases.

-Graduate students in the master's in cell and molecular biology degree program gain expanded expertise in such areas as DNA and protein purification, recombinant DNA technology, biotechnology, genomics, bioinformatics, biopharmaceutical and more.
+Graduate students in the master’s in cell and molecular biology degree program gain expanded expertise in such areas as DNA and protein purification, recombinant DNA technology, biotechnology, genomics, bioinformatics, biopharmaceuticals, and more.

-The master's in cell and molecular biology program is just one of the four specializations offered at Florida Tech, with biotechnology, ecology and marine biology also being offered.
-Students can customize the flexible program to their particular area of interest.
-On- and off-campus research projects, as well as internships, provide an integrated variety of study in molecular medicine.
+The master’s in cell and molecular biology program is just one of the four specializations offered at Florida Tech, the others being biotechnology, ecology, and marine biology.
+Students can customize the flexible program to their particular areas of interest.
+On- and off-campus research projects as well as internships provide an integrated variety of studies in molecular medicine.

 As a leading research university, graduate students earning a molecular and cell biology master’s degree pursue research in a wide range of areas that align with their interests and career goals.
 For more than 50 years, Florida Tech has trained scientists and engineers for leadership roles in many diverse careers.
 Degree programs prepare graduates using the latest body of technical knowledge and provide facilities to conduct state-of-the-art research.

-You'll be hard-pressed to find another university offering a molecular and cell biology master's degree that can compete with Florida Tech's location.
+You’ll be hard-pressed to find another university offering a molecular and cell biology master’s degree that can compete with Florida Tech’s location.
 While many graduate students live and work in the area, Florida Tech students come from around the world.
-The university's location on Florida's space coast puts it close to rich marine environments, including the Atlantic Ocean and the Indian River Lagoon – one of the most diverse estuaries in North America.
-Florida Tech benefits from Florida's miles of coastline in the internships and employment opportunities it receives from local, state, and national agencies, marine environmental consulting firms, public aquaria and private marine research organizations.
+The university’s location on Florida’s space coast puts it close to rich marine environments, including the Atlantic Ocean and the Indian River Lagoon—the most diverse estuaries in North America.
+Florida Tech benefits from Florida’s miles of coastline in the internships and employment opportunities it receives from local, state, and national agencies, marine environmental consulting firms, public aquariums, and private marine research organizations.